 Numerous other schools have banned the use of WiFi, according to a report by wifiinschools.com.
 And, many are following the same footsteps.

 Protecting Our Future: Best Practices For Schools

 The best practice to keep our children safe is to take the appropriate measures to reduce exposure.

-Devices in schools can still be used as learning devices, but they should be hardwired whenever possible.
+Adhering to the above guidelines means that devices in schools can still be used for learning, they should simply be used in the safest way possible – for example, being hardwired and/or used with pre-downloaded apps to avoid unnecessary EMF exposure.
 This would allow for schools to still be innovative and up-to-date on technology without putting children’s health at increased risk.